top of page

 Full price for session

-If you have no Mental health Plan you will pay the full fee of $250 for a couples session or $220 for a 55 min session.
+If you have no Mental health Plan you will pay the full fee for the session.
 You may be able to claim some of the cost back off your private health fund.

 We acknowledge and respect the Gnaala Karla Booja & Kaneang Noongar